 “This was unintentional and it was a mistake,” wrote Passalacqua.
 “There were areas that should have been cited differently but it was completely unintentional.
 Senator Walsh released every single evaluation that he received during his 33-year military career, which shows an honorable and stellar record of service to protecting Montana and serving this country in Iraq.”

 Walsh served in the Montana National Guard for over 30 years before winning Montana’s lieutenant governor race in 2012.
 Earlier this year, after President Barack Obama nominated Sen. Max Baucus (D-Mont.) to be the next ambassador to China, Gov. Steve Bullock appointed Walsh to the Senate.
 Walsh is currently running for another term in the Senate against Republican Rep. Steve Daines.

 Outside election experts have given the edge to Daines.
-The Charlie Cook Report ranked the race as “lean Republican” in June, and wrote that the seat was one of the three best Republican pickup opportunities in the Senate.
-Walsh has been gaining on Daines, however — a recent poll by the left-leaning Public Policy Polling showed that Walsh had trimmed an early 17-point Daines advantage down to seven points., the m recently
+The Charlie Cook Report ranked the race as “lean Republican” in June, and Kyle Kondik, the managing editor of Sabato’s Crystal Ball, recently wrote that the seat was one of the three best Republican pickup opportunities in the Senate.
+Walsh has been gaining on Daines, however — a recent poll by the left-leaning Public Policy Polling showed that Walsh had trimmed an early 17-point Daines advantage down to seven points.

 - Who Will Be TIME's Person of the Year 2023?